Back to Articles

 The West Cork Premium

 This doesn't happen in Dublin's commuter belt — there, prices fall more or less continuously with distance.
-West Cork is different because demand is partly driven by lifestyle buyers, holiday home purchasers, and remote workers who want coastal living rather than city proximity.
-That lifts the floor.
+West Cork and Kerry are different because demand is driven by lifestyle buyers, holiday home purchasers, and remote workers who want coastal or scenic living rather than city proximity.
+That doesn't just lift the floor — it pushes prices above the city.

 The Practical Takeaway